pcmaffey/bun-ssg/README.md

 # Bun SSG

-A fast, minimal static site generator built with Bun and React.
+A fast, minimal static site generator built with Bun and React islands.
 Features MDX support and an islands architecture for selective client-side interactivity.
+Outputs ~10KB of HTML+CSS, with no javascript dependencies loaded until needed.

 ## Features

-- Fast builds with Bun
+- Fast minimal builds
+- Automatic page routing and RSS feed generation
-- MDX for content with JSX components
+- MDX for markdown content with JSX components
+- Islands architecture for interactive components
 - CSS modules for scoped styling
-- Islands architecture for interactive components
+- Import SVGs as React components
-- Automatic RSS feed generation
 - Hot-module reload
 - TypeScript throughout
+- No client-side routing

 ## Quick Start